Juan Pavón

 Juan Pavón (born 19 November 1962) is a Spanish computer scientist, full professor of the Complutense University of Madrid (UCM).
 He is a pioneer researcher in the field of Software Agents, co-creator of the FIPA MESSAGE and INGENIAS methodologies, and founder and director of the research group GRASIA: GRoup of Agent-based, Social and Interdisciplinary Applications at UCM.
 He is known for his work in the field of Artificial Intelligence, specifically in agent-oriented software engineering.
+He has been often cited by mainstream media, as a reference in Artificial Intelligence.

 Biography

 Education

 Pavón belongs to the first Spanish generation to get official studies in Computer Science, during the 1980s.
 He studied Computer Science at the Technical University of Madrid, graduating in 1985.
 In 1988, he obtained his PhD in this area with the thesis: "Synthesis of communication protocols from service specifications".
 While doing this thesis, he worked as assistant professor at the same university.
 After his PhD, he joined Alcatel-Lucent R&D team, where he worked for 10 years.
 At the end of 1997 he got an Associate Professor position at UCM, and in 2006, he achieved the Habilitation à diriger des recherches qualification in Computer Science at the Université Pierre et Marie Curie (Paris VI) with the thesis "INGENIAS : Développement Dirigé par Modèles des Systèmes Multi-Agents" (in French).